polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 # tag = "<some tag>"
 ```

+Compile one more time and notice that cargo now grabs your module from github instead of using the local files.
+You

-Congratulations, you've now written a runtime module in its own Rust crate, and published that crate to github.
-Other blockchain developers can easily use your module in their runtimes.
+Congratulations, you've written a runtime module in its own Rust crate, and published that crate to github.
+Other blockchain developers can now easily use your module in their runtimes by simply including those same four lines of code in their runtimes' `Cargo.toml` files.